5 Essential Points for Hiring a MLRO

 Money Laundering Reporting Officer (MLRO) was always an important role, but has gained even more significance recently.
 The number and size of fines for anti-money laundering (AML) and financial crime compliance (FCC) breaches is increasing, and money launderers and criminals are exploiting the coronavirus pandemic to ramp up attacks on firms.

 Choosing the right new MLRO is therefore crucial.
-To help your hiring decisions, here are five essential things an MLRO must have.
+To help your decision when it comes to the financial crime and compliance recruitment process, here are five essential things an MLRO must have.

 Thorough and up-to-date knowledge of AML and FCC rules.

-This is a bedrock requirement, but firms occasionally skimp checking.
+This is a bedrock requirement, but firms occasionally skimp checking during the financial crime and compliance recruitment process.
 Ensure a potential hire knows the current and incoming law and regulations in the jurisdictions they will cover.

 AML and FCC evolve constantly: your MLRO must therefore be abreast of developments.
 A good pointer is whether they check the JMLSG website.
 That is the HM Treasury-approved Joint Money Laundering Steering Group, which issues AML guidance.